EddyVerbruggen/nativescript-pluginshowcase/README.md

 ### Notes
 * Don't judge Mapbox performance on the simulator.
 It only blows you away on a real device.
-* Samsung needs to get their shit together and release Android version more quickly.
-App Shortcuts need 7.1.
-AR needs 8.0.
+* Samsung needs to get their sh together and release new Android versions more quickly on their phones.
+My shiny new S8 runs 7.0, but App Shortcuts needs 7.1 and AR needs 8.0.
 COME ON!